Peiiii/dimstack-app-write/browser-extension/gitary-companion/README.md

 - Click the extension icon on a GitHub repository page to open it in Gitary.
 - Right-click on GitHub pages or repository links and select "Open in Gitary".

+## Installation

+### From GitHub Releases

+Download the latest release from [GitHub Releases](https://github.com/Peiiii/gitary/releases):

+1. Download `gitary-companion.zip` from the latest release
+2. Extract the ZIP file
+3. Open `chrome://extensions/` in Chrome
+4. Enable "Developer mode" in the top right
+5. Click "Load unpacked"
+6. Select the extracted directory

+### From Chrome Web Store

+Coming soon!
+The extension will be available on Chrome Web Store.

 ## Directory Structure

 - `manifest.json`: Chrome extension manifest (MV3).